ravishankarperi-uipath/uipath-package/README.md

 ## Prerequisites:

--Your local machine is setup with all necessary tooling like VS Code(or other IDE), Any IDE extensions or plugins, Git, NPM, SFDX CLI
+- Your local machine is setup with all necessary tooling like VS Code(or other IDE), Any IDE extensions or plugins, Git, NPM, SFDX CLI

--You have the uipath packaging repository cloned locally
+- You have the uipath packaging repository cloned locally

 ## Steps